 How can engineers have differing opinions?

-After a natural disaster, engineers carry out assessments that give their professional opinion on damage and how to reinstate that damage.
+After a hazard event, engineers carry out assessments that give their professional opinion on damage and how to reinstate that damage.
 The reinstatement needs to meet the standard required by the homeowner’s insurance policy as well as relevant regulatory requirements.

 Both parties use the engineer’s assessment to work out how to settle the claim.
 The engineer isn’t a decision maker in this process.